Serving Art Educators

-Creating Art: Students will use scissors to cut out simple animal shapes.
-Learners will arrange shapes, using size and overlapping, to show perspective.
+Students will use scissors to cut out simple animal shapes.
+Students will then arrange their shapes, using size and overlapping, to show perspective.

-Appreciating Art: Students will identify the differences among near and far objects in the environment and transfer that in their art.
+Students will identify the differences between near and far objects in the environment and transfer that in their art.

 Vocabulary: perspective, overlap, horizon, horizon line

-Example Images: Photographs and/or art images which demonstrate our new concepts.
-These may be pictures students are asked to find by leafing through old magazines, cutting out images that they think show near and far objects, and photos they take with a digital camera.
+Photographs and/or art images which demonstrate new art concepts.
+These may be pictures students find by leafing through old magazines, cutting out printed images that they think show near and far objects, and photos they take with a digital camera.

-Focus on Looking and Thinking: Showing students examples of two-dimensional images which have near and far elements, ask students what makes these good examples.
+Show students examples of two-dimensional images which have near and far elements and ask students what makes these good examples.
 Point out how overlap and differences in size help to achieve an illusion of depth.
 Point out how these things can be seen in the actual space around them.

 The Art of Perspective: The Ultimate Guide for Artists in Every Medium - Phil Metzger presents perspective as a matter of mimicking the way we see--like the way a distant mountain appears blue, or a road seems to narrow in the distance.
 The Art of Perspective offers techniques for achieving a convincing illusion of depth and distance, whether it's a few inches in a still life or miles in a landscape.